 Data vs. Algorithm

 The early Block I code was assembly language with no constraints; it was what was called spaghetti code, meaning that what with patching, the order of execution of instructions could jump up and down so that a line trace through the logic would cross over itself, again and again, like a plate of spaghetti.
-With Block II we adopted higher standards: “structured” design and code, where arbitrary jumps were not allowed, and the flow of execution usually downward, the exceptions being predictable loops.
-The flowcharts looked nicer.
+When I began in 1982 the software teams (led by the group in Huntsville AL) was just beginning to implement “structured” design and code, where arbitrary jumps were not allowed, and the flow of execution was usually downward, the exceptions being predictable loops.
+The flowcharts looked nicer, were much easier to understand, and easier to modify.
 Such “structured” code could be shown to correspond to actual statements of logic.
 Naturally, the old-timers resisted.

-Following techniques included basics thought in any intro computer science course.
-Functions and subroutines; Object-oriented programming.
-It’s fair to say that, given the risk-averse nature of NASA, when something worked, you didn’t overhaul it just to conform to some new-fangled standard.
+Later techniques included many of the basic ideas taught in any intro computer science course.
+Functions and subroutines; object-oriented programming.
+Still, given the risk-averse nature of NASA, when something worked, you didn’t overhaul it just to conform to some new-fangled academic standard.
 So it took some years for NASA and its contractors to adopt these better software techniques, as changes came along anyway and forced the software to be periodically rewritten.

 These basic techniques are still used, of course; I write Visual Basic for the Microsoft App Macros, using functions and sub-routines as basic buildings blocks.
 But I have the impression that academic and industry techniques have left me far behind.
 My last taste of software maintenance, for NGPF around 2010 or so, involved graphic tools that automatically built the software based on diagrams you drew… No typing out of computer instructions.